roboscala/sbt-robovm/README.md

 ### Native

 If you are using the plugin to build a native desktop project:

 ```bash
 $ sbt project-name/native
 ```

+*NOTE* There is currently a bug in LLVM that will cause this to fail.

 ## Notes